ghoneycutt/puppet-module-puppet/README.md

 mysql_user
 ----------
-The user for the mysql connection..
+The user for the mysql connection.

 - *Default*: dashboard